Information for new Undergraduate students joining the University.

 Information for continuing students is available on Moodle.

 The programme that you were admitted to will be visible when you log in to your MyCampus record.
 If you wish to change your Plan (e.g. from Sports Science to Physiology) contact the office of the Chief Adviser.

 You will have another opportunity to change your Plan at the end of Level-1 and again at the end of Level-2.

 If you are not sure about all the different terminology that is used in relation registration and enrolment read the glossary.

-You will only be able to register when you receive an email notification from the University (no earlier than 20 August).
+You will only be able to register when you receive an email notification from the University, for new students this year that will be no earlier than 19 August 2019.

-This will provide you with your GUID (Glasgow University Identification number), password and a link to MyCampus.
+In this email you will be provided with your GUID (Glasgow University Identification number), password and a link to MyCampus.